Mussels And Mashed Potatoes

 • Add the garlic, chile flake, and mushroom and cook 3 minutes.

 • Add the mussels and wine.
+Season with a pinch of salt and pepper.
 Cook until the mussels are all opened, about 5 minutes.
 Remove from heat and stir in the fennel fronds.

 • Put the potatoes into a shallow bowl and press them against the sides of the bowl to basically form a potato bowl.
 Scoop a bunch of mussels and sauce into the potatoes and serve.